jimmelman/markdown-cv/index.md

 Senior analyst/programmer role on the iCap (Integrated Customer Administration and Provisioning) product.

 6 week release cycles

+Designed, developed and implemented the database schema and access layer (java) for a Vodacom Tasmania lucky draw system.

 Highlights include the opportunity to travel to Tanzania and the Democratic Republic of Congo to oversee upgrades.